corrode/corrode.github.io/content/blog/rust-supply-chain-security/index.md

 All of this exists so that you can make an informed decision, with confidence, backed by real evidence.

-## This Is Insurance, Not a Gamble
+## The Cost of Inaction Far Exceeds the Cost of Action

 Let me put it in business terms.

-Engaging a Rust consultant is not an expense.
-It's **insurance**.
+Engaging a Rust consultant is an **insurance** policy for your organization.
 The cost of a consulting engagement is a rounding error compared to:

 - A single critical CVE in production ($150,000+ per Microsoft's estimate).
 - A regulatory non-compliance penalty under the EU Cyber Resilience Act.
 - An emergency scramble to produce a memory safety roadmap when your government customer asks for one.
 - The reputational damage of a headline-grabbing breach traced to a buffer overflow in 2026.

-Starting now means you control the timeline, the budget, and the scope.
-You choose which components to migrate first.
+**Starting now means you control the timeline, the budget, and the scope.** You choose which components to migrate first.
 You train your team at a sustainable pace.
-You build institutional knowledge before you *need* it.
+You build institutional knowledge before you _need_ it.

 Waiting means someone else, a regulator, a customer, a competitor, dictates the terms.

 ## Next Steps

-The pressure to make software safer is not a trend.
-It's a structural shift in how governments, industries, and standards bodies think about software liability.
+The pressure to make software safer is a structural shift in how governments, industries, and standards bodies think about software liability.
 Memory safety is the lowest-hanging fruit, and Rust is the only production-ready language that delivers it without sacrificing performance.

 Here's what I recommend: